 Once Beauty arrived, and even after such a long journey, our caretakers found her to be “unbelievably adorable and certainly curious of her new surroundings.”

 Her intake exam confirmed she did indeed have ringworm.
 She was treated and quarantined for two weeks to assure no spread of the disease and spayed at the same time.
-She recuperated very well and is settling into her new life at the sanctuary now.
+She recuperated very well and has settled so well into her new life at the sanctuary, living wild at heart.

 How You Can Help Beauty